 Topography of the Military Ridge State Trail

-The map below highlights the elevation of the trail route; note the town of Dodgeville at the western trailhead and Fitchburg at the eastern trailhead.
+The map below highlights the topography and varying elevation of the trail route; note the town of Dodgeville at the western trailhead and Fitchburg at the eastern trailhead.
 As you travel west, the terrain becomes more steep and rugged, with higher elevation.
 This is known as Wisconsin’s Driftless Region.

 The Driftless Region | Glacial History of Wisconsin